6 Simple Ways to Bond With the New Baby in Your Life

 “Respond as much as possible for the first three months of life,” Dr. Hong says.
 “Your baby is learning that you will respond when they communicate a need or a want.
 This allows them to develop healthy emotional responses to their needs and wants.”

-Don’t worry, it’s impossible to spoil a newborn with too much attention, she says, but you can harm a newborn by failing to respond to their needs.
+Don’t worry, you can’t spoil a newborn with attention.
+In fact, being responsive helps them build trust and feel secure.
 Instead, your warm and loving attention will cultivate a sense of trust that helps them form secure attachments.
 They’ll also tend to be happier and healthier.

 Bonding from Afar

-Distance from baby can be unavoidable at times.
-A parent may need to travel on business, or a grandparent may live in another state.
+Even if you can’t be there in person, you can still build a beautiful connection with baby.
+Sometimes you can’t be there in person, and that’s okay.
+You may need to travel on business, or their grandparent may live in another state.
 Remote connections can be challenging, but bonding is entirely possible with effort and planning.

 Video offers lots of fun ways to connect: